 Review manipulation

 Firms can manipulate reviews to change consumer perceptions, ultimately boosting their profits.
-This paper considers only the positive reviews that a firm posts about itself and does not take into account malicious negative reviews promulgated by its competitors. and are the quality improvements attained by firm A and firm B through their review manipulation, respectively.
-Thus, when the superior firm manipulates alone, the quality difference revealed by online reviews is ; when the inferior firm manipulates alone, the quality difference revealed by online reviews is ; when both firms manipulate, the quality difference revealed by online reviews is .
+This paper considers only the positive reviews a firm posts about itself and does not include malicious negative reviews from its competitors.
+Furthermore, and are the quality improvements attained by firm A and firm B through their review manipulations, respectively.
+Thus, when the superior firm manipulates alone, the quality difference revealed by online reviews is ; when the inferior firm manipulates alone, the quality difference revealed by online reviews is ; and when both firms manipulate, the quality difference revealed by online reviews is .
 In this paper, we assume that consumers fully trust online reviews and are unable to identify manipulated reviews.
 When a firm chooses to manipulate, its cost is (i=A or B), where is denoted as the cost coefficient of manipulation.
-This designation is used because the cost of review manipulation is a convex function of its effort [2].
+We used this designation because the cost of review manipulation is a convex function of its effort [2].
 Therefore, the net utility difference between product A and product B is shown in Eq.
 (3).
-In this formula, =0 or 1 corresponds to different scenarios.
+In this formula, =0 or 1 corresponds to different scenarios: